elm-community/elm-check/README.md

     tuple (float, float)
 ```

+Note that we're using the `tuple` investigator because the functions we pass must take exactly one argument.
+If you put
-If you put this into the program above, you'd get:
+this into the program above, you'd get:

 > Multiplication and division are inverse operations: FAILED.
-On check 1, found counterexample: (0,0) Expected 0 but got NaN
+> On check 1, found counterexample: (0,0)
+> Expected: 0
+> Actual: NaN

 This result shows that `elm-check` has found a counter example, namely `(0,0)` which falsifies the claim.
 This is
 obviously true because division by 0 is undefined, hence the `NaN` value.